lyonelpierce/Capstone/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Dependencies

+- react
+- next
+- next-auth
+- mongoose
+- mui image modal
+- tabler icons
+- react switch
+- sweetalert2
+- tailwindcss
+- react-hot-toast

+## Features

+- MongoDB cluster
+- Sign Up / Log in / Log out with Google auth and Next-auth session
+- Generate Images with 5 Different Leonardo.AI trained models
+- Toaster Notifications
+- Togler for privacy
+- Image Modal
+- Search Bar
+- Open other users profile
+- Delete account button to delete the account and all the related user designs
+- Middleware that redirects to home page for not sign in users